jbrayton/CustomMenus/README.md

 * The sample app is not sandboxed because it needs access to `/System/Library/Desktop Pictures`.
 * `SUGSuggestionGenerator.swift` contains the code that determines the list of suggestions.
 * This supports light mode and dark mode.
+* This sample app shows and updates the suggestion window immediately after a key is pressed in the search field.
+In my own app I wait a short amount of time (0.2 milliseconds for now) to let the user continue typing if they have not paused.
+The benefits of waiting are that the menu is not just flashing while the user is typing, and that the processor is not wasting cycles updating menu contents.
+The downside is it makes the suggestion menu appear slow to update.
 * VoiceOver works, although there is [one issue](https://github.com/jbrayton/CustomMenus/issues/1) for which I have not found a solution.
 Suggestions welcome.
 * Pull requests are welcome.